monyhar/monyhar/monyhar/docs/memory/android_dev_tips.md

 can be filtered with a command like the following:

 ```
-adb logcat -s chromium:* ActivityManager:* WindowManager:* libc:* DEBUG:* System.err:*
+adb logcat -s monyhar:* ActivityManager:* WindowManager:* libc:* DEBUG:* System.err:*
 ```

 The `-s` silences everything that's not explicitly listed by default.
 `ActivityManager` shows the android life-cycle events for Chrome. `WindowManager` shows window changes. `libc` and `DEBUG` show stack traces. `System.err` is the Java interpretation of the C failures.
-And `chromium` is obviously the bulk of the interesting messages.
+And `monyhar` is obviously the bulk of the interesting messages.

 ## Running telemetry (aka `./tools/perf/run_benchmark`)